 Skiing is a wonderful way to enjoy family time while participating in fun outdoor activities.
 However, if you combine the costs of meals, lift tickets, ski gear, transportation, and lodging, you’ll soon find skiing can become quite the expensive hobby.
 It doesn’t have to be as costly as you think.
 There are ways to save money on a family ski trip.
 Keep reading to learn more.

 While there are many options among ski resorts, not all are created equal in terms of pricing.
 Let’s put it this way: there are fancy resorts, and there are basic resorts.
 Nonetheless, skiing is supposed to be about having fun, and it’s even better if you can share it with your family.
 You don’t need a fancy ski resort to do that.
 Search for family-friendly resorts that are smaller but still have plenty of powder to scale.
 In fact, there are some that even offer free lift tickets and/or free lodging for children under 12.

 If you were to pay for transportation, lodging, tickets, and gear separately, the costs could add up rather quickly.
 One option is to search for a package deal.
 If you bundle things together, there are often many discounts to be found.
 To illustrate, you may discover ski-and-stay deals that include lodging, airfare, airport transfers, and other items such as ski rentals.
 Mammoth and other resorts may also offer packages that let kids ski for free.

 As they say, the early bird gets the worm.
-Many ski resorts offer tremendous discounts if you register early, such as in the fall before the upcoming ski season.
-If you can register in midsummer, even better.
-You’ll notice registering in advance can save you hundreds of dollars.
+Many ski resorts offer tremendous discounts if you book early, such as in the fall before the upcoming ski season.
+If you can book in midsummer, even better.
+You’ll notice booking in advance can save you hundreds of dollars.
 Sign up for email notifications from your preferred resorts so you’ll always be in the loop about special offers.

 4. Find a Resort Close to the Airport